build-security/pdp-docker-authz/README.md

 `pdp-docker-authz` is an [authorization plugin](https://docs.docker.com/engine/extend/plugins_authorization/) for the Docker Engine.

-The project demonstrates authorization enforcement of docker API commands by sending the full API requests to a third party component that is compatible with OPA's API, which evaluates the requests and returns a simple response in the following form:
+The project demonstrates authorization enforcement of Docker API commands by sending the full API requests to a third party component - a Policy Decision Point (PDP) - that is compatible with OPA's API.

+Requests sent from Docker engine to the Docker daemon are described [in the Docker docs](https://docs.docker.com/engine/api/latest/).
+The requests are evaluated by the PDP which sends a response to the plugin.

+The plugin then responds to the Docker daemon, with a response in the following structure:
 ```
 {
    "Allow":              "Determined whether the user is allowed or not",